pkellner/pluralsight-working-with-components-in-react/m7/m7-clip-97-claude-wild2/ARCHITECTURE_SERVER_COMPONENTS.md

 ### 6. Trade-offs

 1. **ThemedAppShell as Client Component**: Since the theme affects the entire shell, we made it a client component
-2. **Duplicate Structure**: Some HTML structure is in the client component rather than server components
+2. **Simplified Structure**: Server components for todo section were removed to maintain CSS layout integrity
-3. **Multiple Providers**: TodoDataProvider is instantiated twice (main section and footer)
+3. **Multiple Providers**: TodoDataProvider is instantiated twice (main section and footer) for proper scoping

 ## Running the Application